aliebrahimi1781/dependency-track-plugin/README.md

 /usr/bin/dwp
 /usr/bin/dig
 ```
-To verify that everything works properly, do a first full test with a dynamic executable with few dependencies (*/usr/sbin/accessdb* is a good one, if you have it).
+To verify that everything works properly, do a first full test with just a dynamic executable with few dependencies (*/usr/sbin/accessdb* is a good one, if you have it).
 #### B.2.
 Run the analyze.
 ```
 cd ~/dtrack/Plugin